NickJAFriend/FT-Web-Task/README.md

 The code in this brance is licenced under the GNU Lesser General Public License v2.1.
 This entitles you to use it for Free Software or evaluation, it *is* copylefted.
 See [this link](https://www.gnu.org/licenses/lgpl-3.0.en.html) to read about the licence.
 If this interests you - read the book "Rebel Code: Linux And The Open Source Revolution" by Gyln Moody.
 I hope you find it inspiring.

 Thank you for reading.
-Documentation is so much more than development, it is it's very heart, it's longevity.
+Documentation is so much more than development, it is it's very heart, it is it's longevity.